 When the users issue a command that the Switch does not recognize, error messages will be generated to assist users with basic information about the mistake that was made.
-A list of possible error messages are found in the table below.

 Error Message Meaning Ambiguous command Not enough keywords were entered for the Switch to recognize the command.
 Incomplete command The command was not entered with all the required keyword.
-Invalid input detected at ^marker The command was entered incorrectly.